sebastian-mutz/fsml/README.md

  - Minimal requirements/dependencies (Fortran 2008 or later, and stdlib).

 **Note:**
-FSML uses double precision (real64) by default, but can be switched project-wide by changing working precision (wp) in the fsml_typ module.
+FSML uses double precision (real64) by default, but can be switched project-wide by changing the working precision (wp) in the fsml_typ module.
 The data type in your FSML application should match this.

 <br>